hexagon-geo-surv/supereight2/README.md

 # Supereight 2.0

+Welcome to supereight 2.0: a high performance template octree library and a dense volumetric SLAM pipeline implementation.

 Supereight 2.0 is a complete rewrite of the
 [original supereight](https://github.com/emanuelev/supereight).
 It adds [state-of-the-art mapping features](https://arxiv.org/abs/2010.07929) while also